gsa-oes/office-of-evaluation-sciences/_projects/1713-improving-homeless-liaison-support-homeless-students.md

 ## How did the evaluation work?

-<b>LEAs were randomly assigned</b> to use one of two conditions: 1) less frequent, more formal emails on updated guidance (control); or 2) a modified set of timely emails informed by behavioral science principles(treatment).
+LEAs were randomly assigned to use one of two conditions: 1) less frequent, more formal emails on updated guidance (control); or 2) a modified set of timely emails informed by behavioral science principles(treatment).

 ## What was the impact?